Where is Bhutan?

-All International tourists wishing to enter Bhutan require a visa which must be pre-arranged through a license Bhutanese Tour Operator or one of their international partners.
+All International tourists wishing to enter Bhutan require a visa that must be pre-arranged through a licensed Bhutanese Tour Operator or one of their international partners.
 Visa clearance must be obtained through your tour operator prior to travel.
 For Indian passport (or VIC) holders, Bangladeshi nationals and persons from the Maldives may obtain a visa on entry.

 How much does the visa cost?